dylan-isaac/DylanIsaac/src/content/writing/Building-Ladders-Extending-Human-Agency-with-AI.md

 I can write these observation instructions and recipes in reusable prompts.
 Then that makes my accessibility expertise a reusable pattern that can snap a creator's intention to the nearest mapping to the accessibility APIs that others depend on.
 I imagine it working somewhat like a [drum machine's beat quantizing functionality](https://nickcesarz.com/the-case-for-quantizing-drums/) that can snap an imperfectly timed beat to the nearest correctly timed beat.

 For alt text, I can use the following information that can be programmatically extracted from any page and transform it into a contextual alternative for that photo that fits within the needed ~120 character mark for an ideal alt text size for screen reader UX.
+This is [modality translation](/definitions/modality-translation) in action—converting visual information to text.

 - **Page structure** reveals information hierarchy through DOM headings, page title and the website itself indicates author intention (sales, news, social media, etc).
 - **Proximity and size** indicates relationships through surrounding text blocks